farahalwahaibi/Reading-Notes/class-02.md

 # **CH.2 TEXT**
 ***
-## The HTML which is resposible about the content of the web pages , contains :
+## The HTML which is responsible about the content of the web pages , contains :
  * TEXT
  * IMAGES
  * LINKS